 What is Long-Term Care?

 Long-term care is not one service.
-Instead, it is a range of services that helps people who cannot support themselves.
+Instead, a range of services helps people who cannot support themselves.
 Such services help with medical needs, personal needs, and social needs.
 Long-term care is often referred to as “Senior Care” or “Elder Care.”

 Informal care is unpaid care typically provided by a family member or friends.
-This type of care has been the most common way to take care of older adults for a long time.
+This type of care has been the most common way to care for older adults for a long time.
 Neighbors or volunteer groups can also provide it.

 Formal care is when someone gets help from a qualified service or facility.
 There are two types of formal caregivers: